How I Travel With A Fear Of Flying: Tips For Coping In The Air

 Thinking about it now, it seems like complete self-torture considering I have the option not to be on the flight at all!

-So why do I still travel, and how do I cope?
+Why do I travel with a fear of flying, and how do I cope?

 Like I said, I have been handling panic attacks since I was a teenager, most of which happen in completely random and non-stressful situations.
 So in some sense, having a panic attack on a plane is less worrying to me because I expect and am prepared to deal with it.